ckb-next/ckb-next/DAEMON.md

 `notify0` is always open and will not be affected by `notifyon`/`notifyoff` commands.
 By default, all notifications are printed to `notify0`.
 To print output to a different node, prefix your command with `@<node>`.

 Notifications are printed with one notification per line.
-If you are reading from `ckb0/notify*` you will see notifications for all keyboards, with `device <serial>` printed at the beginning of each line.
-Reading from `ckb1` or above will show you only notifications for that keyboard, with no serial number.

-Notification commands are as follows:
+Commands are as follows:
 - `notify <key>:on` or simply `notify <key>` enables notifications for a key.
 Each key will generate two notifications: `key +<key>` when the key is pressed, and `key -<key>` when it is released.
 - `notify <key>:off` turns notifications off for a key.